Irena Veisaitė: Life and career

-She was the long-term President of the Open Society in Lithuania Foundation.
+She was the president of the Open Society in Lithuania Foundation.

-She was also known for addressing communism in her work, and said in an interview with Deutsche Welle that "the Soviets were very, very bad.
+She said in an interview with Deutsche Welle that "the Soviets were very, very bad.
 Different from the Nazis, but not better."

-Veisaite was married to Estonian director Grigori Kromanov until his death.
-She died from COVID-19 in Vilnius on 11 December 2020, during the COVID-19 pandemic in Lithuania, twenty nine days short from her 93rd birthday.
+In Moscow in 1952 Veisaite married a young Jewish economist named Jakov (Jasha) Boom.
+Later she married the Estonian film director Grigori Kromanov, with whom she remained until his death in 1984.
+She died of COVID-19 in Vilnius on 11 December 2020, during the COVID-19 pandemic in Lithuania, twenty nine days short of her 93rd birthday.